BuffaLouie’s at the Gables

 Yelp/ Justin S

-Super-crispy, crunchy, and perfectly sized, these wings come drenched in a stellar wing sauce, available in plenty of heat levels.
+Super-crispy, crunchy, and perfectly sized, the wings at Buffalo Joe's come drenched in a stellar wing sauce, available in plenty of heat levels.
 Don’t miss out on the waffle cheese fries!

 With locations throughout North Carolina, this place knows how to make a good wing.
 There are 75 flavors, but the true test is the classic Buffalo-style, and they nail it: they've even taken the title of Best Traditional Hot Wing at the Carolina Wing Festival.